-Laundry can be a daunting chore.
+Laundry can be daunting, right?
 It seemingly never ends.
 Since the average household requires at least a few loads per week, it’s worth taking a closer look and finding ways you can save on your laundry-related electricity costs.

 If you’re in the market for a new washer, there are efficient options available that will help you save over the lifetime of the unit.
-If you want to hang on to your current machine, there are still plenty of ways to save energy and money:
+But if you prefer to hang on to your current machine, there are still plenty of ways to save energy and money:

-- Air dry when you can.
-Spring is around the corner and warmer weather you can hang laundry outside or use a drying rack to avoid powering up the dryer.
+Air dry when you can.
+Spring is here!
+And with sunshine and warmer weather you can hang laundry outside or use a drying rack to avoid powering up the dryer.

 Clean the lint filter on your dryer.
 The dryer will run more efficiently and safely.